noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   - and ctrl-f `# whatever your looking for` as generally things have a `# Category`, e.g. `# Type Parameters`

 - todos
+  - how to use the the function higher order methods: https://users.scala-lang.org/t/creating-scala-3-functions/8626
+    - once thats figured out add relavent api to `# Functions`
   - implicit function types sorta went over my head
   - https://dzone.com/articles/executor-and-execution-context-objects-in-scala-1
   - https://alvinalexander.com/scala/how-to-create-java-thread-runnable-in-scala/